linode/docs/docs/platform/longview/longview.md

         sudo /etc/init.d/longview debug

-3. When you're finished collecting information, stop Longview and restart it again without the debug flag.
+3. When you're finished collecting information, stop Longview (sometimes this requires killing the process) and restart it again without the debug flag.

 ### Firewall Rules